VirtoCommerce/vc-platform/docs/getting-started.md

 Start with creation of three simple promotions:

 1. Each customer would receive a 5% off if cart subtotal exceeded $100
-2. Add Gift product to shopping cart for a limited period of time
+2. Add Gift product for a first time buyer
 3. Add 10% discount if product is in-stock

 You can find more details about how to create first promotions here: